OperaGraecaAdnotata/OGA/README.md

 The original Greek texts (see `original_Greek_files/merge`) have been tokenized, sentence segmented, morphosyntactically annotated using a standoff format, which allows for smooth expansion of the corpus via addition of any kind of annotation layer.
-The current release also contains annotation layers that allow searching for author, work title, CTS URN, and passage.
+The current release (v0.1.0) also contains annotation layers that allow searching for author, work title, CTS URN, and passage.

-The repository is organized thus (further details within each folder):
+The present repository is organized thus (further details within each folder):
 1. `abbreviations` contains a file useful for tokenization.
 2. `annotation_example` contains an unzipped example of the annotation layers, which is useful for inspection.